 Make GRUB (GRUB2) Remember Last Choice on Linux

 Having multiple boot options managed by a boot manager like GRUB is a common thing on Linux or a Windows dual-boot machine, but to select the os/kernel in a 5 seconds window is a pain in the ass.
-So how about make GRUB remember your last boot choice?
+So how about making GRUB remember your last boot choice?

 Backup GRUB